entertaining the italian way cooking class recipes

 Repeat until the dish is full, stopping with the last layer being just aubergine and tomato sauce.

-Sprinkle the top with parmesan cheese and cook in the oven at 200°C for 35 minutes until the parmesan is melted and a nice golden brown.
-Allow to rest for ten minutes before serving. sprinkle of Rosemary and black pepper then roll to each piece and then roll.
+Sprinkle the top with parmesan cheese and cook in the oven at 220°C for 25 minutes until the parmesan is melted and a nice golden brown.
+Allow to rest for ten minutes before serving.

 -